 If a competitor’s run is interrupted by a red flag the competitor must report this immediately to the race commission.

-In case of the run will be restarted the competitor have to go back to the start immediately without altering his equipment.
+In case the run will be restarted the competitor has to go back to the start immediately without altering his equipment.
 The race commission will communicate the new start time.

 § 12 Classification